-COVID-19 implications for education abroad programsUpdated: March 25, 2020.
+COVID-19 Implications for Education Abroad ProgramsUpdated: December 7, 2021.
 This is a constantly changing situation and information on this page is updated as quickly as possible.
 Please refer to the CDC for the most up to date information about COVID-19.

 K-State will continue to monitor changes

 Though there are other potential circumstances that may also lead K-State Education Abroad to suspend or cancel a program, any of the conditions outlined above would serve as definitive justification for closure of a program prior to departure.
-Please note that, at this time, an elevation in the CDC Warning Level from 1 to 2 or U.S. State Department Travel Advisory from 1 to 2 will not prompt cancellation of a K-State Education Abroad program, but K-State will continue to monitor the CDC and U.S. Department of State for any changes or recommendations.
+Please note, per PPM Chapter 3012: International Travel and Activities, an elevation in the CDC Warning Level from 2 to 3 or U.S. State Department Travel Advisory from 2 to 3 prompts a required evaluation by Education Abroad to assess health, safety and risk.
+K-State will continue to monitor the CDC and U.S. Department of State for any changes or recommendations.

 Students may want to purchase comprehensive travel insurance, including trip interruption and trip cancellation coverage for any reason.
 This type of insurance will provide travelers with some financial support and flexibility to adjust travel as needed.
 There are many companies and organizations that offer travel insurance, including: